AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 *Next step*: Write methods complete up to this point, conduct DNA species ID

-*Timeline*: Process metabolomics and RNA sequencing by July 2025
+*Timeline*: Process metabolomics by August 2025 and RNA sequencing by July 2025

 ## Resazurin paper